ponylang/pony-patterns/docs/creation/supply-chain.md

 All of the problems that we enumerated above come from attempting to create objects whose creation can fail in the constructor of our actor.
 Rather than delay errors until we are in our actor's constructor, a much better approach is to supply our dependencies fully initialized.

 In our previous case, we were relying on our ability to successfully create the temporary directory that we will create our file in.
-If we initialize the directory outside of our actor then we can easily report construction errors and avoid messing with `None` as a possibility inside our `TempWriter` actor:
+If we initialize the directory and file outside of our actor then we can easily report construction errors and avoid messing with `None` as a possibility inside our `TempWriter` actor:

 ```pony
 use "files"